 Scholarships will be awarded to qualified high school seniors and alumni from the Baltimore City Public Schools and Baltimore Yearly Meeting (including its schools, camps and youth programs).

 Please send application materials, and any related questions, to firstname.lastname@example.org.

 Applications should include full responses to the following questions:

 - Name, date of birth, mailing address, telephone number, and email address

 - Current school and address

-Please Note: Most colleges consider the value of a Miles White grant in calculating their own grant-in-aid.
-It is possible that recipients of Miles White grants may be listed in published reports of our work.
+Note: Most colleges consider the value of a Miles White scholarship in calculating their own grant-in-aid.
+Recipients may be included in published reports of our work.

 Applicants will be notified of funding decisions in May 2022.